s4njk4n/XDCLibrary/README.md

 - [How to Migrate a Full-Node from a Local Ubuntu 20.04 One-Click Installer to Docker on the Same Machine](https://medium.com/@s4njk4n/xinfin-xdc-network-how-to-migrate-a-full-node-from-a-local-ubuntu-20-04-fe7af8ab38bd)

 ---

-## Contributing

-Have an article or resource to add to the XDC Library?
-Feel free to submit a pull request or open an issue with your suggestions.

 ## License